Back to Reference

 Key takeaways 🔑🥡🍕

-What is the downside of matrix organization?
+What is an example of a matrix company?

 What are the pros and cons of matrix organizational structure?